Theophile-Wemaere/TPM-sniffing/README.md

 ## The victim

 For this attack, I used my personal laptop, a [Thinkpad X380 Yoga](https://www.lenovo.com/us/en/p/laptops/thinkpad/thinkpadx/thinkpad-x380-yoga/22tp2txx380).
 It's a kind of tablet-laptop computer, with an integrated discrete Trusted Platform Module (dTPM).
-So of course *I had* to open it and try sniffing the TPM encryption.
+So of course *I had* to open it and try bypassing the TPM encryption.

 ## Finding the TPM